A Crash Course on Roulette

 Bets on a single number, and places chips in the numbered space.
 Pays out 35-to-1.

 What are the Best Roulette Strategies?

-Now that we’ve covered the kinds of bets you can place, it’s time to get into the similarly large variety of strategies you can employ against a live roulette dealer.
+Now that we've covered the kinds of bets you can place, it's time to get into the similarly large variety of strategies you can employ when you play live dealer games.

 Because people have come up with so many strategies over the years, trying to include all of them here would make this guide dizzyingly confusing.
 To keep things simple, we've condensed the most popular strategies into two basic categories: betting strategies and table strategies.

 As the name implies, this type of roulette strategy involves changing your bet amounts based on certain outcomes.
 Unlike the table strategies we will cover later, betting strategies aren't particular about what numbers you bet on.
 However, these strategies tend to produce the best results when played on bets that pay even money, such as High/Low, Even/Odd, and Red/Black.

 Starting this list off is arguably the most popular betting strategy used in most casino games, the Martingale strategy.
 In this strategy, you double your bet every time you lose, and return to your initial bet when you win.
 An example scenario using this strategy is as follows:

 The logic behind this negative progressive betting system is that doubling your bets when you lose allows you to recoup your losses when you win.
 However, this betting system falls apart when you encounter an especially long losing streak.
 At this point, you run the risk of going over the table's maximum betting limit, leaving you unable to recover your bankroll.

 The Paroli method is another popular betting strategy that could best be described as the reverse of the Martingale method.
 This is because the Paroli method has you doubling your bet after every win, instead of after every loss (which is referred to as a positive progressive betting system).
 The doublings continue until you lose or get three wins in a row, by which point you go back to your first wager.
 The following is an example scenario using this strategy: